govuk-one-login/mobile-ios-authentication/README.md

 ## Package description

-The Authentication package implements OpenID Connect to authenticate a user with an remote server.
+The Authentication package implements OpenID Connect to authenticate a user with a remote server.
 Once authenticated, the package returns a set of tokens (refresh, access, id) that can be used for authorization to request remote resources (APIs).

 ### Types